Worldremit/blog-trace-context-management-public/README.md

 of such context with records.

 # Solution
-When the context propagation is broken, then it has to be handled by a service.

 The service has to do what the library does:
 * store the context whenever data connected with context is saved
 * restore the context from saved data when data is processed